 1. Respect and Cooperation go a Long Way

-We get it.
+At Amircani Law, we understand.
 You’re likely angry, upset…no, enraged that these authoritarian jerks have put you in cuffs.
 But despite any feelings of aggression or hostility you might have, take a deep breath and remember that anything you say or do CAN BE USED AGAINST YOU.

 Here’s what you should remember: